-Mechanical recycling refers to the process of recovering plastic materials through sorting, shredding, washing, drying, and pelletizing.
+Mechanical recycling, one of the main types of plastic recycling, refers to the process of recovering plastic materials through sorting, shredding, washing, drying, and pelletizing.
 Depending on the type of plastic waste to be recycled and its condition, this process can be adjusted and even shortened, helping streamline recycling operations.

 The type of recycling that will be used for your materials will vary depending on where the materials come from, what shape they are in, their humidity or ink content, and other specific properties of each plastic type (such as the melt flow index).